notBroman/expression_tree/README.md

 - convert an expresison into a tree maybe with regex
-- validate expression (look into pythons eval function) use regex to convet input string into only brackets use stack to match brackets has to say what is wrong with expression if it is wrong
+~~- validate expression (look into pythons eval function)
+    use regex to convet input string into only brackets use stack to match brackets
+    has to say what is wrong with expression if it is wrong~~
 - saving and loading a tree to/from json
 - write unittest for tree conversion